Skip to main content

 • “There isn't a great deal of variety, but the graphics and music are well made and don't get on your nerves.”

-• “Everything is so repetitive, from the towers, the boards, even the music is the same five notes played over and over and over again.”
+• “Everything is so repetitive, from the towers to the boards; even the music is the same five notes played over and over and over again.”

 • grinding

-• “The fact that the game uses a standard currency (gold) and a premium currency (barrels), and that the premium currency is usable to make just about anything easier, along with the low drop rate of the premium currency (requiring tedious grinding), suggests that Fort Defense was originally designed to be a pay-to-win mobile game.”
+• “The fact that the game uses a standard currency (gold) and a premium currency (barrels), that the premium currency is usable to make just about anything easier, and the low drop rate of the premium currency (requiring tedious grinding) all suggest to me that Fort Defense was originally designed to be a pay-to-win mobile game.”

-• “Fort defense is a boring grindy tower defense game, without any real strength but quite some weaknesses.”
+• “Fort Defense is a boring, grindy tower defense game, without any real strengths but quite a few weaknesses.”

 • gameplay